odoo/odoo/doc/reference/guidelines.rst

 - Use naming convention defined at the next point
 - The tag *<odoo>* can be used to set not-updatable data with ``noupdate=1`` but avoid use ``noupdate=0`` because is the default value.
+  The tag ``<data>`` is now optional and should only be used if the same xml file contains both update and noupdate records.

 .. code-block:: xml